MichaelZaniewski/Healthcare-Project/README.md

 ### Limitations
 - Synthetic data, despite realistic rules, may not capture true clinical variation like seasonal spikes.
 Real‑world behavior (patients, providers, payers) can differ.
 - Simplified payer behavior.
-Denials, appeals, carve‑outs, and clawbacks are not modeled, so “revenue at risk” may be conservative or optimistic.
+Denials, appeals, carve‑outs, and claw backs are not modeled, so “revenue at risk” may be conservative or optimistic.

 ### Caveats
 - "Unnecessary repeat visits" should be risk-adjusted to avoid penalizing complex-case physicians.